fourminute/Fluffy/README.md

 * On your Switch running Custom Firmware open TinFoil > Title Management > USB Install NSP
 * Double-click on Fluffy.pyw to start it (**Linux users: Open Terminal and type "python3 fluffy.pyw".**)
 * Click "Select NSPs" and select as many NSPs as you want to install.
 * If "Switch Detected!" is visible.
-Click "Send Header".
+Click "Begin Transfer".
 * On your Switch, select and install the NSPs.

 ## Troubleshooting Tips